JUMPN Price Hits $11.19 on Major Exchanges (JST)

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

-JUMPN’s genesis date was April 24th, 2022.
+JUMPN launched on April 24th, 2022.
 JUMPN’s total supply is 99,999,999,899 tokens.
 JUMPN’s official website is jumpn.today.
-The official message board for JUMPN is medium.com/@jumpnofficial.
+JUMPN’s official message board is medium.com/@jumpnofficial.
 JUMPN’s official Twitter account is @jumpnofficial.

 Buying and Selling JUMPN

-It is usually not presently possible to buy alternative cryptocurrencies such as JUMPN directly using U.S. dollars.
-Investors seeking to trade JUMPN should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Gemini or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy JUMPN using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as JUMPN directly using US dollars.
+Investors seeking to acquire JUMPN should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase JUMPN using one of the exchanges listed above.

 Receive News & Updates for JUMPN Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for JUMPN and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.